 If you want to bet on the Super Bowl online you must be located in one of the states that permit legal online sports betting.

 The list of states where online sports betting is legalized changes regularly.
 States like New Jersey and Pennsylvania set the stage for online Super Bowl Betting early on.
-States like Colorado, Illinois, Indiana, Iowa, Michigan, Nevada, and West Virginia are in various states of launch.
-Some of them already have live online sportsbooks ready to take Super Bowl futures bets.
+States like Colorado, Illinois, Indiana, Iowa, Tennessee, Nevada, and West Virginia all recently launched online sports betting.
+Each of them already has live online sportsbooks ready to take Super Bowl futures bets.

 Learn more in our Guide To Placing A Sports Bet Online.